X-com/RealmShark/README.md

 Windows trouble shooting guide:

+Some Windows 11 users have issues with Npcap 1.70.
+Try and uninstall 1.70 and install the 1.60 version.
+Link found here, [Npcap 1.60](https://www.mediafire.com/file/xkjmfz1v1b47e0a/npcap-1.60.exe/file).

 If the Tomato-v*.jar file does nothing double clicking it after following the installation guide above.
 Open powershell or CMD in the folder where the Tomato-v*.jar file is located.

 1. Open File Explorer and navigate to the folder where the *.jar is located.